aluzzardi/pam_usb/README.md

 See the commit history for details.
 You can find a list of all contributors in the `AUTHORS` file.

-The changes since the last "official" release are documented in the file `changelog-from-v0.5.0` which you can generate with `make changelog`.
-Since it's generated from the git commits you can also view it online at https://github.com/mcdope/pam_usb/commits/master.
-Changes from the original author up to the last official release can be found in `changelog-up-to-v0.5.0`.

 The last official release was 0.5.0 btw, some private packages used 0.6.0 to override the upstream provided version but those varied in changes from 0.5.0.
-This repo will be released starting from 0.7.0 when "finished" and includes the most important updates (Python3 port, UDisks2 support, other smaller ones).
+This repo will be released starting from 0.7.0 when ready and includes all updates I'm aware of (Python3 port, UDisks2 support, other smaller ones) or did myself.